-The accuracy with which an object's position can be determined is limited by the atmospheric phase stability, the closeness of a suitable (astrométric) calibrator, and the calibrator-source cycle time.
-Under good conditions, in A-configuration, accuracies of about 0.05 arcseconds can be obtained routinely.
+The accuracy with which an object's position can be determined as limited by the atmospheric phase stability, the closeness of a suitable (astrometric) calibrator, and the calibrator-source cycle time.
+Under good conditions, in A-configuration, accuracies of about 0.05 arcseconds can be obtained.
 Under more normal conditions, accuracies of perhaps 0.1 arcseconds can be expected.
 Under extraordinary conditions (probably attained only a few times per year on calm winter nights in A-configuration when using rapid phase switching on a nearby astrometric calibrator - see Section 3.12.1), accuracies of 1 milliarcsecond have been attained.

-If highly accurate positions are desired, only A or B position code calibrators from the VLA Calibrator List should be used.
-The positions of these sources are taken from the JPL or Goddard astrometric survey lists.
+If highly accurate positions are desired, only 'A' code (astrometric) calibrators from the VLA Calibrator List should be used.
+The positions of these sources are taken from lists published by the USNO.